cmmcleod/coriolis/README.md

 ## Contributing

-Please [submit issues](https://github.com/cmmcleod/coriolis/issues), or better yet [pull requests](https://github.com/cmmcleod/coriolis/pulls) for any corrections or additions to the database or the code.
+Please [submit issues](https://github.com/EDCD/coriolis/issues), or better yet [pull requests](https://github.com/EDCD/coriolis/pulls) for any corrections or additions to the database or the code.

 ### Feature Requests, Suggestions & Bugs

-Chat to us on [HipChat](https://www.hipchat.com/gfYQiZcmy)!
+Chat to us on [Discord](https://discord.gg/0uwCh6R62aPRjk9w)!

-All such requests are managed and tracked through [issues](https://github.com/cmmcleod/coriolis/issues).
-An overview of these can be found [here](https://waffle.io/cmmcleod/coriolis).

 ## Development